Integrated Maternal Fetal Medicine-Medical Genetics

 Overview

 The Maternal Fetal Medicine-Genetics combined training program is a four-year program that is jointly administered by the Department of Genetics and the Division of Maternal-Fetal Medicine, Department of Obstetrics and Gynecology.
-At the conclusion of the program the trainee is board eligible for both medical genetics and maternal-fetal medicine.
+After the program, the trainee is board eligible for both medical genetics and maternal-fetal medicine.
 Unlike the other combined training programs (Internal Medicine-Medical Genetics and Pediatrics-Medical Genetics), this program can be entered only after the completion of a residency in OB-GYN and is therefore part fellowship, part residency.
 For more information on the Medical Genetics training portion of the program, please see here.

 The benefits of the Maternal-Fetal Medicine Medical Genetics program are many and include: